Updated: Jan 9

 While many wouldn't think of eating a fried chicken sandwich for breakfast, Butter Me Up has the option for those, like myself, who would.
 The Feels Like Home has buttermilk brined fried chicken, soft scrambled eggs, caramelized onions, Gordy's pickles, smoked cheddar cheese, and sriracha mayo, all on a toasty bun that holds up well to the crispy, cheesy filling.
+Order online.

 Service Bar: Streatery Dining